jsf3467v/tb-drug-resistance/README.md

 ## Future work

+Several directions would extend the work, and they fall into two groups, the data the system can reach and the way its layers are scored.
-- Outcome validation of the case-based layer against the TB Portals dataset, which contains real treatment outcomes, to replace the synthetic cohort where the evaluation most needs real signal.
-Real data increases the credibility of the result rather than guaranteeing a higher one, since rare resistant cases remain scarce even in the largest real cohorts.

-- A learned model trained on the full genome-wide variant table and minimum-inhibitory-concentration magnitudes, to probe how much of the genotype-phenotype discordance ceiling can be recovered beyond the curated catalog.
+The most significant data gap is the synthetic case base.
+Validating the case-based layer with the TB Portals dataset, which includes actual treatment outcomes, would replace the cohort where real signals are most needed.
+Using real data enhances the credibility of the results, though it doesn't ensure higher accuracy, as resistant cases remain rare even in large real datasets.
+A trained model could push the results toward the other ceiling.
+Training such a model with the full genome-wide variant table and the minimum inhibitory concentration magnitudes would explore how much of the genotype-phenotype mismatch can be explained beyond the curated catalog.

-- Scoring the regimen layer on the objective it optimizes, treatment outcome and guideline-conformant choice, rather than an exact match to the labeled regimen.
-This is the most tractable item here, since it needs no new data and directly removes the metric-mismatch portion of the shortfall.

-- Confidence-gated deferral, where a sparse retrieval neighborhood defers to the rule engine and coverage is reported alongside accuracy, turning rare-class data scarcity into a calibrated behavior.

-- Gene-aware injectable cross-resistance.
-The current whole-class rule flags amikacin, kanamycin, and capreomycin together, but the per-drug table shows over-calls for amikacin and capreomycin against measured DST.
-Keying cross-resistance to the gene, with rrs conferring broad resistance and eis leaning toward kanamycin, would recover the lost precision without changing the tier results.
+The remaining instructions can enhance how the system is evaluated and how it manages rare classes.
+The regimen layer now receives a score based on an exact match to the labeled regimen, which penalizes it for emphasizing treatment outcomes and guideline adherence instead.
+This shift to the actual goal is the simplest change, as it requires no additional data and directly fixes the metric mismatch.
+Moreover, confidence-gated deferral enables a sparse retrieval neighborhood to defer to the rule engine and report coverage along with accuracy, turning rare-class scarcity into well-calibrated behavior.
+Lastly, the injectable rule's all-class form groups amikacin, kanamycin, and capreomycin, but the per-drug table indicates over-calls for amikacin and capreomycin against measured DST.
+Connecting cross-resistance to the gene, with rrs causing broad resistance and favoring kanamycin, could restore lost precision without changing tier results.

 ## References